 NCEP will send notification of updates via email messages.
 These email messages may be generated by the operational SVN configuration system or the NCEP principal code manager.
 There are three forms of updates the DTC will receive from NCEP regarding the Community UPP repository.
 These include:

-New operational UPP software capabilities
+New operational UPP software capabilities (via SVN)

-Acceptance of community contributions to the operational repository
+Acceptance of community contributions to the operational repository (via TRAC)

-Refusal of community contributions to the operational repository
+Refusal of community contributions to the operational repository (via TRAC)

 Operational UPP Software Modification

 The DTC point of contact receives email notification that operational UPP software has been modified.
-The SVN logs will describe the files which changed and provide a description of the change.
+The SVN or TRAC logs shall describe the files which changed and provide a description of the change.
 The DTC will proceed as follows:

 The DTC will make a branch based off the community trunk(https://svn-dtc-unifiedpostproc.cgd.ucar.edu/trunk).